l3nz/cli-matic/README.md

 # CLI-matic (branch bug 69)

+## Want to help develop the new generation of CLI-matic?

+This branch is dedicated to version 0.4.0, a version having aribtrarily nested parameters - see https://github.com/l3nz/cli-matic/issues/69

+As this required quite a bit of clean-up in existing code, my first goal is to only have internal changes in a format that may support hierarchical parameter nesting, and automatically convert parameters as documented in older scripts to the new format.
+When this works, we'll expand the hyerarchical thing.
+Now the code is mostly done, but I need your help in making sure there are no surprises.

+As a side effect, for now I'm not merging anything into version master until 0.4 is stable.

+**How you can help:**  just add the current snapshot of 0.4 to your scripts, and make sure they (still) work.
+Make no other changes.
+If you find any regressions, please open a bug here (and revert to 0.3 until fixed).
+That's all there is to do. **Thank you!**

+## Open bugs to 0.4

+- (none yet)

+## Same as always....

 Compact [sub]command line parsing library, for Clojure.
 Perfect for scripting (who said Clojure is not good for scripting?).